openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 The user wants to obtain a digital criminal record certificate.
 She starts the journey in her wallet and is sent to the issuer service of the responsible government authority.
 She logs in with her eID and requests the issuance of the certificate.
 She is notified that the issuance of the certificate will take a couple of days due to necessary background checks by the authority.
 She confirms and is sent back to the wallet.
 The wallet shows a hint in the credential list indicating that issuance of the digital criminal record certificate is under way.
 A few days later, she receives a notification from her wallet app telling her that the certificate was successfully issued.
 She opens her wallet, where she is asked after startup whether she wants to download the certificate.
 She confirms and the new credential is retrieved and stored in her wallet.

+## End-User Initiated Credential Refresh

+At a later point in time the user may wish to refresh a verifiable credential in her wallet (e.g. by the wallet providing a refresh button to the user).
+This might because the user wants previously de-selected properties to appear in her verifiable credential, or her verifiable credential has expired.
+The wallet reconnects to the issuer and authenticates/authorises to it, which allows the issuer to resend the offer to create a verifiable credential to the wallet, and the user goes through the consent phase again.

 # Requirements

 This section describes the requirements this specification aims to fulfill beyond the use cases described above.